lovebrew/lovepotion/README.md

  * [Space Shooter Game](http://novaember.com/s/8f9453/FIrGGQ.mp4) by Darkwater
  * [Ludum Dare 33 Entry](http://ludumdare.com/compo/ludum-dare-33/?action=preview&uid=31436) by me

+# Dependencies

+LövePotion requires the 3DS portlibs to build correctly, these are not included and must be downloaded, built, and installed correctly from [here](https://github.com/xerpi/3ds_portlibs).

 # Credits

  * Smealum and everyone who worked on [ctrulib](https://github.com/smealum/ctrulib) and ~~[Ninjhax](http://smealum.net/ninjhax)~~ all the Hax!